 Posts Categorized: SocialLearning

-This video provides an overview of my five-week online social learning workshop.
+This video provides an overview of my six-week online social learning workshop.
 It is focused on moving from training, to performance improvement, to social learning.

 The core premise of finding perpetual beta is that the digital world is bumping against the analog world and we are currently caught in-between.